Atrial Fibrillation (AFib) in Seniors: Symptoms, Stroke Risk, Treatment & Living Guide

 • Stroke risk: Clots can travel to the brain, causing ischemic stroke

-Blood thinners (anticoagulants) can reduce stroke risk by 60-70% in appropriate candidates.
-This makes anticoagulation the cornerstone of AFib treatment for most seniors.
+Anticoagulation therapy (blood thinners) can reduce stroke risk by 60-70% in appropriate candidates.
+This makes stroke prevention the cornerstone of AFib treatment for most seniors.

 Types of Atrial Fibrillation